A look at the economic impact of falling house prices.

 In summary: falling house prices reduce consumers’ main form of wealth.
 This tends to cause lower spending and lower economic growth due to a negative wealth effect.
-Falling house prices tends to have a significant impact in the UK because of the relative importance of the housing market.
+Falling house prices tend to have a significant impact in the UK because of the relative importance of the housing market.

 The sharp fall in house prices from the end of 2007 was a factor in contributing towards the recession of 2008/09.

-- In the early 1990s, UK house prices also fell rapidly due to high interest rates and the end of the Lawson boom.
+- In the early 1990s, UK house prices also fell rapidly due to high-interest rates and the end of the Lawson boom.
 This fall in house prices was also a factor in causing the recession of 1991/92.